 How is the atmosphere at the snails farm Eco-Telus?

 The farm is very nice, cozy, clean, full of flowers and you can hear the music playing undertone.
 The snails are fresh and cooked on the spot.
 You might have to wait a little to get what you asked for, but it’s worth it, at least for what it looks like.
 All the ornaments are related to snails, in the garden, on the tables or at the bathroom.
-Even the eating utensils are specially designed for eating snails.
+Even eating utensils are specially designed for eating snails.
 The only minus was that the lady that attends the farm smiles really hard, or maybe she had just had a bad day.

 More about the snails farm

 The farm started its operation in 2010.
 Eco-Telus lies only 500m from the Black Sea, in a very clean area, without industrial pollution.
 Here they breed gros-gris snails using the french method.
-This means that the baby snails that have just hatched in the hatchery rooms are kept for about one month in greenhouses for fattening and only afterwards they are moved outdoors and fed with greenery and floor mixture put on wooden trays.
+This means that the baby snails that have just hatched in the hatchery rooms are kept for about one month in greenhouses for fattening and only afterward they are moved outdoors and fed with greenery and floor mixture put on wooden trays.

 Eco-Telus is the first and only snails farm in Bulgaria that allows visitors.
-Here you can find out the benefits of using snails in food, cosmetics and medicine.
-By visiting the farm, you can become familiar with the edible snail types, technological processes and snail breeding methods.
+Here you can find out the benefits of using snails in food, cosmetics, and medicine.
+By visiting the farm, you can become familiar with the edible snail types, technological processes, and snail breeding methods.
 You can visit the farm from May to October between 16:30 and 22:00 from Monday to Friday and from 11:00 to 22:00 on Saturdays and Sundays.
 It is the first snails farm in Europe that has its own restaurant where visitors can taste snails.